 - What support services or groups that are available to help you and your family with your grief?

 - What options are available for burying or cremating your pet?

 - With regard to home burial, what does your local municipality allow?

 Creating a Lasting Memorial to Honor Your Pet

-Loss of pet doesn’t mean you have to lose the memories.
+Loss of pet doesn’t mean you have to lose the memories you shared.
 Many people find that creating a special memorial can help in coping with the loss of a pet because it helps you hold on to the memories and provide a lasting tribute to your pet.
 Here are just a few ways you can memorialize your pet:

 - Hold a funeral or memorial ceremony.

 - Plant a tree in your pet’s memory.

 - Create a special place in your garden with a garden stone or marker infused with your pet’s ashes.